NandhanaKS-BI/NandhanaKS-BI/README.md

 ## 🚀 About Me

-Welcome to my portfolio!
-I’m a Business Intelligence & Junior Data Analyst with hands-on experience in Power BI, SQL, Excel, and Tableau.
-I specialize in transforming data into actionable insights by building interactive dashboards and visualizations that drive business decisions.
-My core skills include data cleaning, exploratory data analysis, and creating KPI-driven reports to help businesses optimize their strategies.
+Welcome to my portfolio!I am an aspiring Business Intelligence and Data Analyst with hands-on experience in Power BI, SQL, Excel, and Tableau.
+I enjoy transforming complex datasets into actionable insights through interactive visualizations and data-driven storytelling.
+With skills in data modeling and KPI-driven reporting, I focus on uncovering meaningful patterns that support informed decision-making.
+This portfolio showcases my projects across various domains.

 ## What I Do